It’s hard to plot out every goal you want to accomplish in your long life — especially if you’re in your 20s, 30s, or 40s right now.

 Maybe it’s a vacation house on the beach.
 Perhaps it’s the ability to travel around the world.
 Maybe you’ll want to turn a hobby into a small side business that doesn’t necessarily need to pay all your bills — and doesn’t have to, because you saved enough to pursue this passion after you retire from your career.

-And this doesn’t have to apply to things decades into the future.
+This doesn’t have to only apply to things decades into the future.
 You could make great money now, feel happy with where you are in your life, and think there’s no need to set specific financial goals because you have everything you want.

 Might as well enjoy that money you make and spend it for today, right?